evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_55_e-tron_quattro/_index.md

 ---
 title: Audi Q4 55 e-tron quattro
 linktitle: "Q4 55 e-tron quattro"
 description: "Audi Q4 55 e-tron quattro is an all-electric premium SUV with a WLTP range of up to 523 km (325 miles).
-EVKX.net have all the details. "
+EVKX.net has all the details. "
 weight: 10
 hidden: true
 shownavtabs: true